 (k) that there is no other good reason why the licence should not be issued.

+(2) A licensing officer is not to issue a temporary licence unless the officer is satisfied —

+(a) that there is sufficient evidence of the applicant’s identity; and

+(b) that the applicant is not a prohibited person; and

+(c) where there is a charge pending in relation to the applicant for a disqualifying offence, that extenuating circumstances exist; and

+(d) that the person is licensed or registered or otherwise authorised in his or her State or Territory of residence to carry out the activity or activities for which the licence is sought; and

+(e) that the application complies with such other requirements as may be prescribed; and

+(f) that there is no other good reason why the licence should not be issued.

+(3) Section 52A and subsection (1)(b) and (c) do not limit the matters that a licensing officer may take into consideration for the purposes of subsection (1).

+[Section 52 amended by No. 4 of 2008 s.
+35.]

+52A.
+Matters to be taken into account in deciding whether to issue licence

+(1) In deciding whether, under section 52(1)(c), an applicant is of good character and is a fit and proper person to hold a licence, the licensing officer must take into consideration —

+(a) the reputation, honesty and integrity of —

+(i) the applicant; and

+(ii) where the licence is to be held on behalf of a partnership or body corporate, the partners of the partnership and the officers of the body corporate;

+and

+(b) the reputation, honesty and integrity of people with whom —

+(i) the applicant associates; and

+(ii) where the licence is to be held on behalf of a partnership or body corporate, the partners of the partnership and the officers of the body corporate associate.

+(2) A licence can be issued only if the licensing officer is satisfied that to issue the licence to the applicant would not be contrary to the public interest.

+[Section 52A inserted by No. 4 of 2008 s.
+36.]

 53. Exemption from section 52(g)(i)

-(1) Section 52(g)(i) does not apply to any applicant who is granted an exemption under subsection (2).
+(1) Section 52(1)(g)(i) does not apply to any applicant who is granted an exemption under subsection (2).

-(2) A licensing officer may in writing exempt an applicant for a licence from the requirements of section 52(g)(i) and if the licence is granted may attach to the licence a condition that the person satisfactorily complete any prescribed course of training within a specified period.
+(2) A licensing officer may in writing exempt an applicant for a licence from the requirements of section 52(1)(g)(i) and if the licence is granted may attach to the licence a condition that the person satisfactorily complete any course of training prescribed in respect of the licence within a specified period.

-(3) A licensing officer is not authorised under subsection (2) to exempt from the requirements of section 52(g)(i) an applicant for a security officer’s licence who has applied for an endorsement under section 24 or 26.
+(3) A licensing officer is not authorised under subsection (2) to exempt from the requirements of section 52(1)(g)(i) an applicant for a security officer’s licence who has applied for an endorsement under section 24 or 26.

-54. Transitional provision as to completion of training courses

-(1) This section applies to a licence that is granted after the commencement of this Act but before any course of training is prescribed for the purposes of section 52(g)(i) in relation to that type of licence.

-(2) The Commissioner may by notice in writing to the licensee under section 62(2) attach a condition to a licence to which this section applies requiring the licensee to complete a course of training referred to in subsection (1) within a specified time, being not more than 12 months from the time when the notice is given.
+[Section 53 amended by No. 4 of 2008 s.
+37.]

+[54.
+Deleted by No. 4 of 2008 s.
+38.]

 55. Refusal of renewal

-A licensing officer is not to renew a licence if in his or her opinion there are sufficient grounds to make an allegation under section 67(1) or for the exercise of the power to revoke the licence under section 67(3) or 81(1).
+(1) Subject to subsection (2), a licensing officer is not to renew an applicant’s licence —

+(a) if in the officer’s opinion there are sufficient grounds —

+(i) to make an allegation to the State Administrative Tribunal under section 67(1) in respect of the applicant; or

+(ii) for the exercise of the power to revoke the licence under section 67A(1)(a) or 81(1); or